TrebledJ/trebledj.github.io/content/posts/infosec/cpp-deserialization/2025-10-03-sharing-is-caring-arbitrary-code-execution-for-breakfast.md

 {% endtable %}

-If the table doesn't make sense, perhaps this diagram will help:
+If the table doesn't make sense, perhaps this diagram demonstrating an address leak will help:

 {% image "assets/breakfast_type_confusion.png", "jw-80 alpha-imgv", "Diagram of Type Confusion on Toast and Fruit." %}

 The program thinks the memory at `0x4000` is a `Fruit`, but surprise!— it's actually a `Toast`.
 When `Fruit::name` is printed, what's actually printed is the vtable entry of `Toast`.

 Together, these primitives are enough to obtain arbitrary code execution!